-- Repeat for each sale to be reported
+- Repeat steps 1-5 for each sale (location) to be reported.

-Add the location code to your MyTax sales tax account
+Add the location code to your MyTax Illinois sales tax account

-In order to file and pay sales tax correctly and without processing delays, each location in the state of Illinois in which you make sales must be individually added to your registration before submitting your Form ST-1.
+In order to file and pay sales tax correctly and without processing delays, each location in the state of Illinois to which you make sales must be added to your account before entering information on your Form ST-1.